Categories

 This is the corporate version of Nehemiah’s wall.
 Pope Leo writes that everyone is given a section of the wall and that shared responsibility across disciplines and communities is the way to build for the common good (Magnifica Humanitas, ¶13).
 AI governance works the same way.
 Legal cannot do it alone.
 IT cannot do it alone.
 Compliance cannot do it alone.
 The governance model must assign roles so the whole enterprise can rebuild with discipline.

-The CCO should also insist on an AI use-case inventory.
+The CCO should also insist on an inventory of AI use cases.
 This is the foundational control.
 The company cannot govern what it cannot see.
 The inventory should include the business owner, tool name, vendor, purpose, data categories, decision impact, risk rating, applicable policies, human review requirements, testing history, approval date, renewal date and control owner.

 From Encyclical Principle to Corporate Governance Requirement